-If you wish to win success in life, make perseverance your bosom friend, experience your wise counsellor, caution your elder brother, and hope your guarlian genius.-Addison.
+If you wish to win success in life. make perseverance your bosom friend. experience your wise counsellor, caution your elder brother, and hope your guar-dian genius.-Addison.
 A murmuring Christian obscures what God can do.

-Doris Gardner; organist, Doris Ross; assistant organist, Hazel Newton; committee chairmen-prayer meeting, Guy Turner; missionary, Hazel Newton; lookout, Milo Ross; social, Edith Riggs; C. E. reporter, Mary Turner.
+July, 1929 Doris Gardner; organist, Doris Ross; assistant organist, Hazel Newton; committee chairmen-prayer meeting, Guy Turner; missionary, Hazel Newton; lookout, Milo Ross; social, Edith Riggs; C. E. reporter, Mary Turner.
 Our pastor and wife with the help of the social committee gave a reception in the church basement May 4 to welcome the Turners home.
 For the past two years they have made their home in Iowa and Idaho.
 Those present from other places were: Florence Ritter and Walter Lee, of Piedmont; Harriet Booher, Edith Riggs, Hazel Newton, Genevieve Beckett and Milo Ross, of N. P. E. I., and Alice and Howard Stanton of Albany.
-Everyone enjoyed the evening immensely and especially the Turners, who were so glad to be with their old friends Earle Riggs, of California, visited relatives and friends here over Mother's Our pastor was in Klamath Falls May 14, 15 and 16 in connection with Oregon Yearly Meeting work.
+Everyone enjoyed the evening im-mensely and especially the Turners, who were so glad to be with their old friends again.
+Earle Riggs, of California, visited rela-tives and friends here over Mother's Day.
+Our pastor was in Klamath Falls May 14, 15 and 16 in connection with Ore-gon Yearly Meeting work.
 Earl Deane, a returned missionary from British West Africa, gave an illustrated lecture at our church Sunday night, May 26.
-Views were taken on the field, mostly of medical and surgical work.
+Views were taken on the mostly of medical and surgical work.
 It was all very interesting and a large crowd attended.
-The same evening at Christian Endeavor, Mrs. Dean gave a very interesting talk about the work there among the natives.
-Mrs. William Edmundson and Paul Mrs. William Edmundson and Factor left Monday, May 27, to visit her daughter at Greensville, Ohio.
+The same evening at Christian Endeavor, Mrs. Dean gave a ve y interesting talk about the work there among the natives.
+Mrs. William Edmundson and Paul left Monday, May 27, to visit her daughter at Greensville, Ohio.
 Our choir has secured the services of Miss Pinnell for choir leader.
 We now have choir practice every Tuesday night at the churrch.

 Our Junior Endeavor is progressing nicely.
-Minnie Beckett has had charge of it during the absence of Hazel Newton, the superintendent, who has been attending N. P. E. I. Jessie Thomas spent a few days in Portland visiting friends and attending the commencement exercises at N. P. E. I. Others attending the exercises from here were Mr. and Mrs. Rickard and sons, Carol and Paul, also Earl Beckett and son, Wallace.
+Minnie Beckett has had charge of it during the absence of Hazel Newof it during the absence of Hazel New-ton, the superintendent, who has been at-tending N. P. E. I. Jessie Thomas spent a few days in Portland visiting friends and attending the commencement exercises at N. P. E. I. Othere attending the eventions from I. Others attending the exercises from here were Mr. and Mrs. Rickard and sons, Carol and Paul, also Earl Beckett and son, Wallace.
 Mr. and Mrs. W. R. Stanton had their son Howard and family, of Albany, and a few of his friends over June 5 to help him celebrate his birthday.

-Sunday morning, June 9, E. R. Martin, superintendent of American Sunday School Union, N. W. district, had charge of the morning services. makes us realize and appreciate our own privileges and blessings more when we hear about those that do not have them.
-Mr. Martin is doing a great work-let us pray for it and give all we can to help it along.
+Sunday morning, June 9, E. R. Martin, superintendent of American Sun-day School Union, N. W. district, had charge of the morning services.
+It makes us realize and appreciate our own privileges and blessings more when we hear about those that do not have them.
+Mr. Martin is doing a great work -let us pray for it and give all we can to help it along.
 A number of our young people held a platform meeting at Livesley church Sunday evening, June 9.
-Minnie Beckett has been helping in the Sunday school work there aires the first of school work there since the first of March.
-One of the students of N. P. E. I..
-Gilbert Carey, is holding services every Sunday morning at that place.
+Minnie Beck-ett has been helping in the Sunday school work there since the first of Markhoon of the traduct of N P. March.
+One of the students of N. P. E. I., Gilbert Carey, is holding services every Sunday morning at that place.
 VANCOUVER.

 Yes, we are back again.
-We, too, expect to meet you at Twin Rocks.
+We, too, ex-pect to meet you at Twin Rocks.
 Who would not after having such an inspiring time at the Conference Rally in Newberg April 27th?
 Three cheers to those